lxsmnsyc/the-fighting-game/docs/rng.md

 ## Resuming

-A round depends only on the seed and its number.
+A round depends only on the seed, its number and the attempt.
 So a run resumes at the start of any round from a save of:

-- The seed.
+- The seed and the game mode.
-- The round number.
+- The round number and the attempt.
 - Lives and gold.
+- How many cards of each rarity were acquired, for unlocks.
 - The cards: id, edition, print and whether each is disabled.
 - The ability ids.